torbenwb/torbenwb/README.md

 [Repository](https://github.com/torbenwb/mc-gd1-unit-1)

-An educational project used by students in Mastery Coding's Game Development 1 course.
+The *Car Game* project is used by students in Mastery Coding's Game Development 1 course.
 This project is structured and designed to be intuitive to students and first-time users of Unity.

 * Designed and implemented graphics: low-poly aesthetics, 3D modeling, post-processing effects, and particle systems.
 * Designed an intuitive user interface capable of seamlessly handling input from mouse, keyboard, and gamepad devices.